MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 If the issue persists, verify you can post to the `login` API using curl, fiddler, or something similar.
 Then, share this information with technical support or post it in our <a href="https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr" target="_blank">forum</a>.

+### Long delays when consuming web service on Spark
-### Using mrsdeploy functions in a Spark compute context takes a very long time

-Since the Spark application belongs to a user called “rserve2” when invoked from web service using mrsdeploy functions, we recommend that you do the following to workaround this issue.

-Create the following required folders for user “rserve2” in local and hdfs:
+If you encounter long delays when trying to consume a web service created with  mrsdeploy functions in a Spark compute context, you may need to add some missing folders.
+The Spark application belongs to a user called “rserve2” whenever it is invoked from a web service using mrsdeploy functions.
+To work around this issue, create these required folders for user “rserve2” in local and hdfs:

 ```
 hadoop fs -mkdir /user/RevoShare/rserve2